What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 Suncor = The asymmetric Canadian parallel, the 40+ year asset revaluation, the hidden giant

-We’re entering a 1968-1981 regime change where hard assets are dominating and growth stocks are stagnating for a decade.
+We’re entering a 1968-1981 regime change where hard assets dominate and growth stocks stagnate for a decade.

-And Suncor?
-It’s the asymmetric backup choice.
+Suncor?
+The asymmetric alternative.
 The Canadian parallel with even more upside from an even lower base.

 The foundation is already shifting.
 Gold is leading.
 Government capital is flowing to the real economy.
 The valuation method is reverting to assets over earnings.